- What It’s Like to Attend Therapy for Weight Loss

 How did you find your therapist?
 I’ve been to therapy and it didn’t really work for me.

-I was fortunate to find a good therapist through a list from my insurance company.
-Look for someone with experience with eating disorders.
-Be willing to try more than one therapist.
-Not every therapist is the right match for every person.
-I saw several therapists about other topics before I found one who was right for me to delve into my eating addictions.
 Plus, you have to be willing to do the work.
-One hour of sitting in the therapist’s office isn’t going to do much.
-It’s taking what you learn in that hour and applying it the rest of the time that makes the difference.
+One hour of sitting in the therapist’s office doesn’t do much.
+Taking what you learn in that hour and applying it the rest of the time makes the difference.
 I put my heart into this process.
 I gave it my absolutely everything.

 How has losing 100 lbs affected your faith?